sipsorcery-org/sipsorcery/README.md

 ## For Windows

 Install the [FFmpeg](https://www.ffmpeg.org/) binaries using the packages at https://www.gyan.dev/ffmpeg/builds/#release-builds and include the FFMPEG executable in your PATH to find them automatically.

+As of 14 Jan 2024 the command below works on Windows 11 and installs the required FFmpeg binaries and lbraries wheer teh can be found by SIPSorceryMedia.FFmpeg:

+`winget install "FFmpeg (Shared)"`

 ## For Linux